scale-it/algo-builder/docs/guide/algob-config.md

 You can specify **Algod** [Network Credentials](https://algobuilder.dev/api/algob/interfaces/types.NetworkCredentials.html) manually or you can load it from ENV.

-- Method 1: Specify manually:
+- Method 1: specify manually:

         let algodCred = {host: "127.0.0.1", port: 4001, token: "c3e..."}

-- Method 2
+- Method 2: use host address and token from environment:

   - Set `ALGOD_ADDR` and `ALGOD_TOKEN` in your shell environment: